glathoud/fext/README.md

 ## fext.js
 Fast explicit tail calls in JavaScript

-Classically tail calls are automatically optimized (LISP...) .
+Classically, tail calls are automatically optimized (LISP...) .
 In JavaScript, programmers may well not know which "return" statements are optimized by the engine, and which not.
 This would lead to practical issues when debugging/optimizing ([2009](http://neopythonic.blogspot.de/2009/04/final-words-on-tail-calls.html)).